 “Who are you?!
 How did you get in here?!”
-I shrieked and kicked as hard as I could, but his gaze didn’t even waver.
-He just stared down at me with his bone-chilling gaze.
+I shrieked and kicked, but my limbs seemed to pass through him.
+Unwavering, he stared down at me with his bone-chilling gaze.

 “You don’t need to know who I am.
 Yet.”
 His face was so handsome it was mesmerizing, but his threatening tone pierced right through me.
 His pale blue eyes swirled black with a red ring locked around the pupil.

 “You’ll be far from your old life from now on.”

 The alarm resonated noisily throughout the room, penetrating my eardrums.
 My eyes snapped open, and I screamed out loud.
-I twisted into my covers and rubbed my arms.
-Cold sweat covered my back.
+I twisted into my covers and rubbed my arms, cold sweat covering my back.
 I briskly gulped in as much air as I could.
 The white-hot burning around my neck didn’t cease.

 I gradually soothed my rapid, shallow breaths and clicked my alarm clock.
 It read 7:00 AM.
 The first time I got any sleep in three days ended in a nightmare.
 I dabbed some sweat off of my forehead.
 For a few minutes, everything I looked at resembled the shadowy figure I saw too vividly just a moment ago.
 That dream almost felt too real.

-I groggily flipped out of my bed and onto the carpet, not even bothering to attempt to comb down my sandy blonde disastrous bedhead.
+I groggily flipped out of my bed and onto the carpet, not even bothering to attempt to comb my sandy blonde disastrous bedhead.

 What a great way to start the morning of my eighteenth birthday.